Ashik1017/SQA-Project-2/README.md

 # Simple Books API #

-This API allows you to reserve a book.
+This API allows us to reserve a book.

 The API is available at `https://simple-books-api.glitch.me`